UK's Farage tries to harness COVID lockdown anger to take on PM Johnson | Politics

 "The rest of the population should, with good hygiene measures and a dose of common sense, get on with life.
 This way we build immunity in the population," he said.
 The perceived electoral threat to the Conservatives from the United Kingdom Independence Party which Farage formerly led was one of the main reasons then-prime minister David Cameron decided in 2013 to promise the Brexit referendum.

 Shunned by the British political establishment, Farage, backed by Eurosceptic financiers, helped sell Brexit to millions of voters in England and Wales who felt ignored by the mainstream Conservative and Labour parties.
-The party will be recast as Reform UK -- a nod to his view that the country is in urgent need of fundamental reform.
-(Writing by Guy Faulconbridge in London; Additional reporting by Rebekah Mathew in Bengaluru; Editing by Peter Cooney and Catherine Evans)
+(Writing by Guy Faulconbridge in London; Additional reporting by Rebekah Mathew in Bengaluru; Editing by Peter Cooney, Catherine Evans and Nick Macfie)

 ALSO READ